 - a.
-Recipients may be awarded up to \$90,000 CAD (up to \$30,000 per year for a maximum of three (3) years).
-See B.4 Disclosure of Other Awards for details. - b.
+Recipients may be awarded up to \$54,000 CAD (up to \$27,000 per year for a maximum of two (2) years).
+See B.4 for details. - b.
 These multi-year stipends may be used ONLY for salary support for the recipient.
 No part of this stipend is to be used to support other direct or indirect costs associated with any research programs or operating grants. - c.
 Recipients may engage in and receive remuneration for departmental activities (e.g., undergraduate teaching) that contribute to their development as researchers.
-It is expected that these activities would not impinge upon the time dedicated to the proposed research training.
+It is expected that these activities would not impinge upon the time dedicated to the proposed research training. - d.
+Recipients who hold internal non-peer-reviewed awards or scholarships from their own host institution, awarded based on merit or as part of the admission process rather than through a competitive selection, are permitted to retain those awards.
+This is subject to any specific policies or conditions outlined by the institution regarding such awards.